eliastor/course-golang-syseng-101/unit2/README.md

 The main idea of Fan In Pattern is to have:
 - a channel that provides a signaling semantics ( close(chan) )
-- channel can be buffered, so we canget FIFO buffering of messages
+- channel can be buffered, so we can get FIFO buffering of messages
 - collect messages from multiple goroutines to one channel for further processing

 In this [excersice](exercises/e0/main.go) `executor`s send processed messages further to [docsSigned channel](exercises/e0/main.go#L126), so in the channel there will be all messages from all executors.